angular/angular/adev/src/content/tools/cli/build-system-migration.md

 Both options are considered stable and fully supported by the Angular team.
 The choice of which option to use is a factor of how many changes you will need to make to migrate and what new features you would like to use in the project.

 - The `browser-esbuild` builder builds only the client-side bundle of an application designed to be compatible with the existing `browser` builder that provides the preexisting build system.
-It serves as a drop-in replacement for existing `browser` applications.
+This builder provides equivalent build options, and in many cases, it serves as a drop-in replacement for existing `browser` applications.
 - The `application` builder covers an entire application, such as the client-side bundle, as well as optionally building a server for server-side rendering and performing build-time prerendering of static pages.

 The `application` builder is generally preferred as it improves server-side rendered (SSR) builds, and makes it easier for client-side rendered projects to adopt SSR in the future.